smcasillas1/Homework/Section6/Capstone.md

     1. What are the major types of crime that occurs in Ohio state by City/County?
     2. Are there certain types of crimes that are more common in small, medium, and large cities?
     3. What is the year-over-year trend of crime throughout the buckeye state?
-    4. Are there any surprises from the crime dataset?
+    4. Are there any surprises from the crime datasets?

 ## Audience